 83 return to Delhi from Italy, quarantined at Army facility in Manesar

-Eighty-three people, including nine foreigners of India origin, who arrived here on Wednesday from COVID-19 hit Italy on an Air Indian flight have been quarantined at the Army facility in Manesar near Delhi, officials said.
+Eighty-three people, including nine foreigners of Indian origin, who arrived here on Wednesday from COVID-19 hit Italy on an Air India flight have been quarantined at the Army facility in Manesar near Delhi, officials said.
 The Indian Army said 16 children (six female and 10 male) and one infant are among the 83 people.

 "Seventy-four individuals are Indian nationals and remaining nine are foreigners of Indian origin (six Italians and three US nationals)," the officials said.
-Italy is one of the nations severely affected by coronavirus, with several parts under lockdown to prevent transmission.
+Italy is one of the nations severely affected by coronavirus, with several parts of the country under lockdown to prevent transmission.

 The evacuees will be monitored for two weeks by a qualified team of doctors and staff members, to watch for any signs of infection.
 "If any individual is suspected to be infected, he/she will be shifted to an isolation facility," the officials added.